FAQs and Contact Information

 What courses may I transfer in?

 Graduate-level or upper division biology courses may be transferred in from an accredited university, as long as they were not used toward earning another degree.
 All transfer courses must have been taken within 8 years of the request for acceptance.
 Up to 6 units may be transferred from another university.
+Units taken at other universities as electives DO NOT count towards the 3-unit minimum per semester to qualify for financial aid.

 Do the summer classes include lab experiences?